 Bhutan is a tiny Buddhist country nestled between Nepal, India, and China.
 In an effort to preserve its unique culture and religious traditions, it has adopted a “high value-low volume” philosophy toward tourism.
 But since tourism is a crucial source of income, Bhutan is expanding its tourist infrastructure as quickly as it can.
 Only 200 tourists entered Bhutan in 1974, but now over 100,000 have visited.
 I urge you to visit before the country changes too much.
 If you’re not an Indian national, you must travel with a government authorized travel agency and pay the daily stipend of $250.00 per person, 1/3 of which goes directly to the government.

 When it opened its borders to tourism in 2001, Bhutan also let TV and Internet access into the country.
 Bhutanese youth quickly adopted this new media, and you will now find them in the capital city of Thimphu on cell phones and sporting western style clothes.
-You can read more about my experiences in the Thimphu: where tradition and modern life collide.
 In 2008, the country became a two-party democratic government but still maintains its state sponsored religion.
 Bhutan is well known for its philosophy of “Gross National Happiness.”
 The goal of which is to preserve the peace and happiness along with the security and sovereignty of the nation.

 Bhutan is broken into three regions: west, central, and east.
 The western side of Bhutan is the most traveled and developed with the international airport in Paro and the capital city of Thimphu.
 The high plains of central Bhutan are home to the spiritually significant Bumthang valley, which houses cliff side temples and sweeping fields of wheat, barley, and potatoes.
 Eastern Bhutan is a mountainous region where towns cling to the hillsides and roads are carved out of cliff edges along raging rivers.